Here’s how to pray when you need direction or you’re faced with making a decision. God will lead you in the right way according to His promises.

 We communicate with God through the avenue of prayer.
 Here are five verses I like to pray when I need direction.

-Your word is a lamp to my feet and a light to my path.
-Psalms 119:105 ESV
+Your word is a lamp to my feet, and a light for my path.

 Just reading our Bible daily will give us direction.
 I once read about how the old-fashioned foot lamps would only give enough light to show the traveler the next step.
 So every time I read this verse, I remember that.
 It makes me think that we need to be at peace with only knowing one part of the picture at a time.

-The heart of man plans his way, but the LORD establishes his steps.
-Proverbs 16:9 ESV
+A man’s heart plans his course, but the LORD directs his steps.

 In my post, How to Thrive in Planning Ahead, I wrote that since God is one who practices planning, then it’s good for us too.
 Although we plan, God will help us know His will as we come to Him for direction.

-Trust in the LORD with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge him, and he will make straight your paths.
-Proverbs 3:5-6 ESV
+Trust in the LORD with all your heart, and don’t lean on your own understanding.
+In all your ways acknowledge him, and he will make your paths straight.

 The focus of this well-loved passage is often on trusting God.
 That is certainly part of what we need to do when we pray for direction!
 But I love the part that says, “In all your ways acknowledge him.”
 God desires to be involved in our life!
 He cares about the details, and all the challenges we face in a given day!